oVirt/ovirt-site/source/release/3.3.1/index.html.md

 Any plugin file {NAME}.py the user writes must implement at least one of the functions (do_filter, do_scores, do_balance).
 These files reside in $PYTHONPATH/ovirt_scheduler/plugins folder, unless changes in the proxy's configuration file /etc/ovirt/scheduler/scheduler.conf.
 For more information on user code you can check the provided samples.

-During the daemon initialization, it will scan this folder to detect user files, and analyze the files for the relevant functionality.
+During the daemon initialization, it will scan this folder to detect user files, and analyse the files for the relevant functionality.
 The results are kept in the daemon's cache, and provided to the engine when the runDiscover is called.
-Note that the engine will call it only when it starts up, so in order to introduce a new code, the administrator needs to restart the proxy service, and then RHEV engine.
+Note that the engine will call it only when it starts up, so in order to introduce a new code, the administrator needs to restart the proxy service, and then restart the ovirt-engine.

 The scheduling proxy is packaged as a separate optional RPM which is not installed by default.
-After installing it, the admin needs to allow it in RHEV DB by setting ExternalSchedulerEnabled to True using the configuration utility.
+After installing it, the admin needs to allow it in ovirt-engine DB by setting ExternalSchedulerEnabled to True using the configuration utility (engine-config).

 **Important note:**